wordofwarning/wordofwarning.org/current/2017-spring/green/index.md

 #### What people have said about *Cock and Bull*
 >*A battering ram against the political establishment… For all its fury and exhaustion, it's also cathartic… A blistering, beautiful act.*<br><a href="http://www.whatsonstage.com/edinburgh-theatre/reviews/cock-and-bull-forest-fringe-festival-nic-green_41533.html" target="_blank">★★★★ Matt Trueman, What's On Stage</a>

+*Cock and Bull* in Manchester was a <a href="theguardian.com/stage/theatreblog/2017/mar/13/plan-your-weeks-theatre-top-tickets-david-tennant-don-juan" target="_blank">Lyn Gardner</a> top theatre ticket and reviewed by <a href="http://exeuntmagazine.com/reviews/review-cock-bull-royal-exchange-manchester" target="_blank">Exeunt</a> + <a href="http://quietmandave.co.uk/2017/03/cock-and-bull" target="_blank">QuietManDave</a>.

 #### Artist Workshop
 ***Voice, Pattern + Meaning*: Saturday 18 March, 10am-4pm**